Klallam people: Post-Contact

 Clallam County was established in 1854, but its population and infrastructure remained minimal for decades.
 Around 1860 there was smallpox among the Klallam, but it is not known how serious it was.
 The last act of intertribal warfare involving the Klallam occurred in 1869.
 A band of over thirty Tsimshian, men, women, and children, were killed on Dungeness Spit by a group of about twenty Klallam men.
 One Tsimshian woman survived by pretending to be dead.
 The attack was in retaliation for the abduction of some Klallam women by the Tsimshian a few years earlier.
 Before the attack the Klallam debated over how the white settlers would react, but after some hesitation the attack was carried out in the traditional manner.
 One Klallam man was killed, which led to arguments among the Klallam who in the end threw away their trophies and went home dejected.
 A few were arrested by white settlers and sentenced to hard labor at the Skokomish Reservation, but they were not held for long and the punishment was generally considered to have been mild.

 After Gibbs's questionable census of 1855, which counted 926 Klallam, somewhat better censuses were conducted in the 1860s and 1870s.
 It appears that from initial contact to about 1862 the Klallam population declined but not too severely.
-Between 1862 to 1878 a more rapid decline occurred—from about 1,300 to 597.
+Between 1862 and 1878 a more rapid decline occurred—from about 1,300 to 597.
 By 1870 most Klallam lived near Dungeness Spit and what is now Sequim.
 The period around 1870 marked what appears to be the lowest point in Klallam history.
 Due to rampant alcoholism, petty bickering and fighting, and thievery, the white residents of Dungeness forced them to relocate to other nearby areas twice, and then threatened to have them moved to the Skokomish Reservation.
 This led to Chief James Balch, who had been a heavy drinker until his reform in 1873, to lead the Klallam in purchasing their own land and create their own community.
 He and other leading Klallam collected enough money to purchase a parcel of 250 acres, in 1874, and found a town they named Jamestown, after James Balch.
 This was very unusual for the time, not least because Native people were legally barred from buying land at the time.
 By doing this and not moving to the Skokomish Reservation they gave up the possibility of federal assistance of any kind.
 For many decades Jamestown was one of the few examples of a Native settlement fully owned and managed by the native people themselves, with no governmental assistance or oversight.